 The movie is based on the Milton Bradley game "Battleship", which has been manufactured since 1931.
 Some of the artillery in the film is shaped like the pegs used in the game.
 The original paper and pencil version of the game predates World War I.

 The destroyers in the movie are Arleigh Burke class destroyers.
-The USS Hopper (DDG-70) is an Arleigh Burke class destroyer named after Rear Admiral "Amazing Grace" Hopper.
+The USS Hopper (DDG-70) is an Arleigh Burke class destroyer named after Rear Admiral "Amazing Grace" Hopper, who also gives her surname to the film's main character and his brother.
 Its home port is Pearl Harbor, Hawaii.